antronerds/r2-tutorials/docs/Multiple_Genes_View.md

 3. Most of the overexpressed genes are part of the WNT (subgroup A) and de SHH (subgroup B) signaling pathway as shown by Kool et al.
-    In Figure 2, the gene names and the subtype labels a,b,c,d and e are concatenated on the x-axis.
+    In Figure 3, the gene names and the subtype labels a,b,c,d and e are concatenated on the x-axis.
     The Medulloblastoma molecular subtypes clearly show different expression profiles, with an overexpression of genes in subgroup a and b.
 4. Also try the "lump by gene plot group" which will produce an image where the genes are shown, separated by the subtypes.
-The "group by panel" option under 'handle groups by' will display the same information in a multifaceted graph with separated panels per sub-group of the chosen track.
+The "group by panel" option under 'handle groups by' will display the same information in a multifaceted graph with separate panels for each sub-group of the chosen track.

 	![](_static/images/MultipleGenesView_perTrack_v1.png "Figure    4: Multiple gene view, panel per subgroup")